Sign-up for our New Digital Chart System Here

 Dr. Horton - I just wanted to thank you for seeing me the other day for my breast lift consult.
 Your approach in getting to know me so well and understanding my goals meant so much.
 I cannot wait to schedule my surgery!

-„“Ptosis” of the breasts, also known as breast droop, and “deflation” of the breasts can occur after pregnancy, after significant weight loss or with age.
-A mastopexy reshapes the breast by rearranging the breast tissue, redraping loose breast skin, and lifting the nipples and areolas to a higher and more aesthetic position on the breast.
+“Ptosis” of the breasts, also known as breast droop, and “deflation” of the breasts’ volume can occur after pregnancy, after significant weight loss, or with age.
+A mastopexy is a Plastic Surgery procedure that reshapes the breast by rearranging the breast tissue, redraping loose breast skin, and lifting the nipples and areolas to a higher and more aesthetic position on the breast.1 A breast lift also involves an “areola reduction”, where the size of the areola is reduced at the same time.

-Moms may find they miss the shape and fullness of their breasts from the time before they had children, or possibly the fullness of while they were nursing their babies.
-Other women are seeking better symmetry of their breasts if one is a significantly different size or shape than the other, or if their breasts have a “tubular shape”.
+Moms may find they miss the shape and fullness of their breasts from the time before they had children or possibly the fullness of while they were nursing their babies.
+Other women are looking to correct breasts that have a tubular shape or asymmetry, if one breast is a noticeably different shape or size than the other.

 Drag the slider to see transformation